The Language of Approval: Identifying the Drivers of Positive Feedback Online: RQ2: Predictive Modeling for Proactive Identification of Desirable Comments

 The largest gains (in green) appear in \emph{r/pcmasterrace}, \emph{r/gtaonline}, \emph{r/nosleep}, \emph{r/unpopularopinion}, \emph{r/DnD}, \emph{r/wow}, \emph{r/Minecraft}, \emph{r/formula1}, \emph{r/Terraria}, and \emph{r/AmItheAsshole}, with the local models performing between $0.10$ to $0.23$ better than the global model in terms of AUC.
 We hypothesize that these forums likely have distinctive topics or narrative styles, so local models can specialize and outperform a global model that averages across heterogeneous contexts.

-The largest losses (in red) on the other hand occurs in \emph{r/PrequelMemes}, \emph{r/selfie}, \emph{r/furry\_irl}, \emph{r/PoliticalCompassMemes}, \emph{r/AnimalsOnReddit}, \emph{r/WhitePeopleTwitter}, \emph{r/RedditSessions}, \emph{r/ShitPostCrusaders}, \emph{r/moedred}, and \emph{r/RedditInTheKitchen}, with the local models lagging behind the global models by $0.10$ to $0.17$ in terms of AUC.
+The largest losses (in red) on the other hand occurs in \emph{r/selfie}, \emph{r/PrequelMemes}, \emph{r/ShitPostCrusaders}, \emph{r/PoliticalCompassMemes}, \emph{r/mo\-edred}, \emph{r/AnimalsOnReddit}, \emph{r/WhitePeopleTwitter}, \emph{r/RedditInTheKitch\-en}, \emph{r/furry\_irl}, and \emph{r/RedditSessions}, with the local models lagging behind the global models by $0.10$ to $0.17$ in terms of AUC.
 We hypothesize that these subreddits are highly memetic or visual, so text features capture only part of the signal.
 In such cases the global model benefits from being trained on more data and capturing broader regularities of desirability across Reddit.